ensdomains/batch-gateway/README.md

 - Catch `OffchainLookup` error that encodes `Gateway.query(callDatas)` with callData and each gateway url

-The multicall gateway does the following
+The batch gateway server does the following

 - The batch gateway server decodes `Gateway.query(callDatas)` and call each gateway server in parallel